 To register as a Game Leader, contact your LOCAL CLUB (click here to find your club) and they will guide you on how to sign up as a Game Leader with them.
-You will need to register as a Volunteer with the Club.
+You will need to register as a Volunteer (if not a player) with the Club through PlayFootball.

 How will it work?